tainagdcoleman/wfchef/README.md

 wfchef-find-microstructures -v path/to/montage/jsons -n montage
 ```

-Then to run the metric for the wfchef instances (which duplicates to evaluate) run the command:
+To run the metric for the wfchef instances (which duplicates to evaluate) run the command:
 ```bash
 wfchef-metric -v montage
 ```
-Then to run the metric for the wfhub instances run the command:
+To run the metric for the wfhub instances run the command:
 ```bash
 wfhub-metric -v --real path/to/real/montage/jsons --synth path/to/synthetic/montage/jsons
 ```